Automattic/wp-calypso/docs/development-workflow.md

 ## Build

 Running `make run` will build all the code and continuously watch the front-end JS and CSS/Sass for changes and rebuild accordingly.
-In the case of React components, after the rebuild, the code is reloaded live in the browser and you should be able to see the changes without a refresh (CSS and changes deeper in the logic still need a refresh, but this will change, soon).

 ## Tests